ddiywbjyu/Hide-Custom-ROM-Bootloader-/README.md

 # Hide-Custom-ROM-Bootloader-
-For this specific module is made for Apatch and it's Forks also Ksu to.
+For this specific module is made for Apatch and it's Forks.
 Credit to Shamiko & Yuri btw.
 I modified it to work on all and help to hide the abnormality.
 But some phone may got detected from it... so reports to https://t.me/panu1919.

 Also it's Need tricky store or TEE-Simulator to work with Fetching Keybox.